AtheethSanthosh/SugarcaneVendingMachine/README.md

 ### Acknowledgments

-This project is being carried out under the mentorship of Balemarthy Vamshi Sir.
+This project is being carried out under the mentorship of Balemarthy Vamsi Krishna Sir.
 Special thanks to Anil Achoora Sir for his support in providing this opportunity.